shahariaazam/chrisschuld-blog/_posts/2007-07-05-mysql-backup.md

 tag: [Mysql, PHP]
 ---

-TOne of the challenges of maintaining a <a href="http://mysql.com" target="_blank">MySQL</a> server loaded with customer data is backing up the customer data on timed intervals without editing the backup script(s) each time you add a customer or database.
+One of the challenges of maintaining a <a href="http://mysql.com" target="_blank">MySQL</a> server loaded with customer data is backing up the customer data on timed intervals without editing the backup script(s) each time you add a customer or database.
 I wrote this script to process the backups automatically for me.

 {% highlight bash %}#!/bin/sh